paslandau/dictionary-decompounder/readme.md

 - How can I split compound words in their individual parts?
 - Where can I find an example for an open source PHP decompounder?
-- How does a dictionary base word decompounder work?
+- How does a dictionary based word decompounder work?
+- Is there an open source German Decompounder?